Brain-Defrost/Brain-Defrost_BE/README.md

 - [Contributors](#contributors)

 ## Summary
 This API-only Rails app manages game, player, and stat data for Brain Defrost.
 Trivia questions for a game are received from an external API via a POST request to this [repository](https://github.com/Brain-Defrost/Brain-Defrost_BE-Questions).
-The questions are processed as plain old ruby objects (POROs) before being attached to a trivia game and sent to the frontend.
+The questions are processed as plain old ruby objects (POROs), stored with Redis caching before being attached to a trivia game and sent to the frontend, and available through all game endpoints.

 ### Game Overview
 Brain Defrost is a web application designed to help people become more connected and engaged virtually via a trivia game.
 Generative AI is used to create custom trivia questions based on the topic and desired question count provided.

 To play, a user inputs a topic, number of questions, number of players, a time limit to answer questions, and what they'd like their display name to be.
 The user is then taken to the game's lobby and provided with a shareable link other players may use to join.
 Once everyone joins, players may start the game and enjoy answering trivia questions.
 The correct answer and a list of players who answered correctly is displayed after each question.
+And at the end of the game, players can request the game stats to arrive as email when given an email address"

 ### Project Background

 This project was completed for Turing's Capstone Project for Mod 4.
 [Part 1](https://mod4.turing.edu/projects/capstone/) of the project pertained planning and completing our app's minimum viable product (MVP).
-[Part 2](https://mod4.turing.edu/projects/capstone_expansion/) will focus on adding additional features.
+[Part 2](https://mod4.turing.edu/projects/capstone_expansion/) focused on adding additional features: caching, implementing WebSockets and background email send job.

 ### Project Links
 |Repo|Deployment|Description|